-When will we see 'tailpipes' on cars as morally wrong?
-An Earth Day question
+An Earth Day question: When will we see 'tailpipes' on cars as morally wrong?

 An entirely new problem is added by the recognition and scientific acceptance of climate change due to rapid, unparalleled human emissions of carbon dioxide (CO2) since the dawn of the Industrial Revolution around 1750.

-Against the combined efforts of automakers and the Bush White House, the U.S. Supreme Court ruled that CO2 is a vehicle emission that the EPA not only can but must regulate.
+Against the combined efforts of automakers and the Bush White House, in 2007 the U.S. Supreme Court ruled that CO2 is a vehicle emission that the EPA not only can but must regulate.

 That led to rules that steadily reduce carbon emission levels (and parallel rules to increase corporate average fuel economy) from 2012 through 2025.
 Those rules are joined by even stiffer reductions from legislation in the European Union, China, and elsewhere.